 Identifying and managing your project stakeholders is a great way to set yourself up for a successful project.
 When your key project stakeholders are bought in, they lend support that can be critical during the project lifecycle.
 Alternatively, without supportive stakeholders, you could find yourself having to set stakeholder expectations mid-project, which can lead to changes and unnecessary project risks.
-To avoid that, here are the five steps you need to take to effectively manage your project stakeholders.
+To avoid that, here are the four steps you need to take to create an effective stakeholder analysis map.

 Before you can manage stakeholder expectations, you first need to know who your project stakeholders are.
 Make sure to account for both internal and external stakeholders.
 To figure out who your project stakeholders are, ask yourself:

 Who will be impacted by this project?

 Who can approve/reject this project?

 If you need help tracking your stakeholders, consider creating a RACI chart or stakeholder register to track who everyone is, why they matter, and what their impact on the project will be.
 Before you move on to step two, do one last sanity check.
 Ask yourself: